Welcome to today's edition of the Rush 24-7 podcast.

 The Republicans have never competently responded.

-Meanwhile, Sunni tribes are now killing Al Qaeda terrorists, they're getting fed up with them.
+Meanwhile, Sunni tribes are now killing al-Qaeda terrorists.

-Now let me give you details about this barbarism I described moments ago.
+Now, let me give you details about this barbarism I described moments ago.

 I've seen the pictures.

-Uh what they do is cook and then serve a guy's twin brother's sons to their unsuspecting father in the Greek story.
+What they do is cook and then serve a guy's twin brother's sons to their unsuspecting father in the Greek story.

-The official reported that on a couple of occasions in Bakuba, Al Qaeda invited to lunch families they wanted to convert to their way of thinking.
+The official reported that on a couple of occasions in Bakuba, Al-Qaeda invited to lunch families they wanted to convert to their way of thinking.

 As Lieutenant David Wallach interpreted the man's words, I saw Wallach go blank and silent.